 3. This release does not waive any claims which you may have that arise after the date you sign this release.
 6. In the event of a rehire by IBM or any of its subsidiaries as a regular employee, you understand that IBM reserves the right to require repayment of a prorated portion of the ITO II Program payment.
 The amount of the repayment will be based on the number of weeks off the IBM payroll compared with the number of weeks salary used to calculate your payment.

-Gajda claims that he was pressured into resigning, but he did not complain of this or of anything else to company officers, despite a clause in the contract suggesting that employees consider the offer carefully, consult with their attorneys, and discuss any tort claims with the company.1 He signed the release in 1993,
+Lubart claims that he was coerced into resigning, but he did not complain of this or of any other tort claim to company officers, despite a clause in the contract suggesting that employees consider the offer carefully, consult with their attorneys, and discuss any tort claims with the company.1 He signed the release on July 31, 1992, apparently without doing any of these things.
+He received a lump sum special incentive payment of \$74,985 calculated, like other ITO II payments, on the basis of his years of service and rate of pay.
+IBM withheld federal income taxes, social security taxes, and Medicare taxes from the payment.

-1 The relevant portion of the release agreement read as follows:
+1 The relevant portion of the release agreement read as follows: IBM ADVISES YOU TO CONSULT AN ATTORNEY BEFORE YOU SIGN THIS RELEASE